This is a complete SEO guide for beginners and acts as a quick refresher for everyone else.

 Content and Information Gain

-Google have a patent which says, “information gain scores indicate how much more information one source may bring to a person who has seen other sources on the same topic.
+Google have a patent that says, “information gain scores indicate how much more information one source may bring to a person who has seen other sources on the same topic.

 Pages with higher information gain scores may be ranked higher than pages with lower information gain scores.”